Why Restrict Self-Supplied Irrigation Systems?

 Their logic is deeply flawed because most irrigated lawns depend on wells and reclaimed water for irrigation.
 Restrictions do make the bureaucrat's life easier and life miserable for the citizen.

 A Better Way to Reduce Potable Water Usage

 Here is a simpler, easier way: Outlaw using potable water for lawns and landscapes!

-This woud be easier than restricting all irrigation.
-How?
 There is this thing on every house called a water meter.
 A house using potable water for irrigation will use 1000's more gallons of water than normal households.
-Find those homes with city water irrigation and penalize them and stop penalizing reclaimed and well users.
+Find those homes with city water for irrigation and penalize them and stop penalizing reclaimed and well users.
 And stop destroying private property.